andkerr/sorting_app_plain/README.md

 $ http-server
 ```

-Visit `localhost:8080` (`http-server` deploys to this port by default)
+Visit `localhost:8080` in your browser (`http-server` deploys to this port by
-in your browser, and sort away!
+default), and sort away!